Shaier/Practice-Projects/K Nearest Neighbors/#K-Nearest Neighbors Algorithm in Python and Scikit-Learn.md

-# K-Nearest Neighbors Algorithm in Python and Scikit-Learn
+# K-Nearest Neighbors with Scikit-Learn
 ```python
 "The KNN doesn't have a specialized training phase.
 Rather, it uses all of the data for training while classifying a new data point or instance.
 KNN is a non-parametric learning algorithm, which means that it doesn't assume anything about the underlying data.